-7.1 Audit activity and performance is detailed in the Annual Report by the Chief Internal Auditor for the year 2023/24, which was presented to the Council's Audit and Risk Committee in June 2024.
+7.1 Audit activity and performance is detailed in the Annual Report by the Chief Internal Auditor for the year 2024/25, which will be presented to the Council's Audit and Risk Committee in June 2025.
 The report contains the Chief Internal Auditor's opinion in respect of the effectiveness of the governance arrangements in place, as follows: -

-"In the Chief Internal Auditor's opinion, reasonable reliance can be placed on the Council's risk management and governance arrangements, and systems of internal control for 2023/24, subject to management implementation of the agreed actions detailed in Internal Audit reports."
+"In the Chief Internal Auditor's opinion, reasonable reliance can be placed on the Council's risk management and governance arrangements, and systems of internal control for 2024/25, subject to management implementation of the agreed actions detailed in Internal Audit reports."